The rot helped me to understand.

 And then someone coming.
 Then leaving again.

-I feel like I have been rotting this whole year.
-Dying and being born over and over again.
-My pride and ego have taken beatings like no other.
 I also feel more aligned than I have ever felt, which is a beautiful consequence of succumbing to the rot.

 The orientation of the sky when I was born tell me that this is an important lesson in particular.
 I found my answer and it is this: